g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 Let's use the word '_overknowing_' for being confident enough to do something prima facie bad.
 My claim is that we don't even overknow the _sign_ of another person's valence, without their honest report.

 (This might change a bit when welfare biology advances, giving us another source of evidence about the value of a state, but it'll never be countermanded unless we discover some <a href="{{pearce}}">far-out theory</a> that lets us empirically measure the value of a conscious state.)

+This is not a post-hoc fix; <a href="{{benth}}">Bentham himself said it</a>:

+> Every person is not merely the most proper judge, but the only proper judge of what with reference to himself is pleasure: and so in regard to pain.

 <br>